edespino/cloudberry-site/docs/cbdb-vs-gp-features.md

 # Comparison with Greenplum Features

-Cloudberry Database is 100% compatible with Greenplum, and provides all the Greenplum features you need.
+Apache Cloudberry is 100% compatible with Greenplum, and provides all the Greenplum features you need.

-In addition, Cloudberry Database possesses some features that Greenplum currently lacks or does not support.
+In addition, Apache Cloudberry possesses some features that Greenplum currently lacks or does not support.
 More details are listed below.

 ## General features